For Eleen Hsu, dedication is easy – it’s apathy that’s impossible.

 She likes to journey to foreign lands via books and on foot.
-Performances inspired by famous literature include The Fellowship of the Rings: Live in Concert, on tour with the Munich Symphony conducted by Ludwig Wicki, The Ten Commandments (by Patrick Leonard), The Scarlet Pimpernel (by Frank Wildhorn), and The Little Match Girl Passion (by David Lang).
-On the other side of the world, Eleen has also appeared – with twin sister, Jalin – on live Chinese Central Television in Beijing, China, where she turns up her Chinese persona; however, following a life-changing visit in gracious and beautiful Italy, she channels her “Italian Eleen" persona to get through stressful situations anywhere in the world.
+Performances inspired by famous journeys include The Fellowship of the Rings: Live in Concert (Howard Shore), The Ten Commandments (Patrick Leonard), and The Little Match Girl Passion (David Lang).
+Literally on the other side of the world, Eleen has also appeared – with twin sister, Jalin – on live Chinese Central Television in Beijing, China.
+Curiously, following a life-changing visit in gracious and beautiful Italy, she channels her “Italian Eleen" persona to get through stressful situations anywhere in the world.

-In the homeland, Eleen has proudly premiered roles in three other all-American stage works – one, as a family-dividing mother in a Japanese Internment Camp, another, as a Korean-American “Juliet" falling for “Romeo" at UC Berkeley, and a third, as a gospel soloist in an MLK, Jr.-inspired tale.
+For new American theatre, Eleen has proudly premiered roles in three stage works – one, as a family-dividing mother in a Japanese Internment Camp, another, as a Korean-American “Juliet" falling for “Romeo" at UC Berkeley, and a third, as a gospel soloist in an MLK, Jr.-inspired tale.

 On the operatic and musical theatre stage, Eleen has sung well-meaning moms in Amahl and the Night Visitors (mother), Into the Woods (Witch), and The King and I (Lady Thiang).
-Also, self-important working women in The Music Man (Marian) and 9 to 5: The Musical (a “small but mighty" Roz).
-And above-the-law gals from Carmen (Mercedes, cover) and Seussical the Musical (Sour Kangaroo).
+Also, self-important working women in The Music Man (Marian) and 9 to 5: The Musical (Roz).
+There's also above-the-law gals from Carmen (Mercedes) and Seussical the Musical (Sour Kangaroo).

-In the vocal world, she recently was a soloist for Mozart’s Requiem, and she made her vocal jazz debut with award-winning quintet, Down 4 the Count.
-You’ll hear her on the critically-acclaimed American Voices recording by the John Alexander Singers, with whom she also premiered the innovative Jake Heggie “choral opera" called The Radio Hour at Segerstrom Center for the Arts (now an audio recording to be released Fall 2015.)
-Two especially heart-opening past projects include recording Frank Ticheli’s new choral-symphonic work, The Shore, in 2013, and touring Paris with an all-French repertoire in 2012.
+In the wide spectrum of the vocal world, she has been a soloist for Bach's B Minor Mass and Mozart’s Requiem, and she made her professional vocal jazz debut with award-winning quintet, Down 4 the Count.
+You’ll hear her on the critically-acclaimed American Voices recording by the John Alexander Singers, and on Jake Heggie's “choral opera" called The Radio Hour (recordings on Delos.)

 On violin, Eleen has been a symphony and folk band instrumentalist, having toured Eastern Europe and the United States sharing both classical and Chinese folk-pop music.
 She played for super sexy Hawaiian superstar Keali’I Reichel at Walt Disney Concert Hall and Segerstrom Center for the Arts on his 2010 tour.